WeAreAcademy/mark-induction-demo--getting-started-with-git/push-to-remote.md

 ### Happy path - working with a remote repo without branches (https):

-So if we want to protect against our computer breaking then we want to find a way to store this info off of our own laptops.
-We use a remote repository for this.
-We are going to host them on GitHub.

-If you have not already then create an account: choose a username which is professionally appropriate as you can build a reptutation through your account.

 Create a new repository on GitHub:

 - Click the new button next to the word `repositories`